adumicic/adumicic_tdf_tech/README.md

   * Retry the api
   * Allow for failing gracefully if it doesn't work within the retry bounds
   * Store the raw JSON as a backup if there is an error in the parquet processing
 * Use least permissions
+* The data in the raw bucket is likely to not be used frequently so a lifecycle rule has been added to move to infrequent access (IA tier) after 30 days
 * For simplicity of deployment, environment and account info is not set in app.py
-* AWS CDK Glue components are still in alpha stage, so are not used due to potential instability
-  * Future work could include adding a Glue database and a Glue Crawler to make this data queryable via Athena
+* This data may have an SLA, hence the need for notification upon failure

 # CDK Notes, Installation and Setup

 The `cdk.json` file tells the CDK Toolkit how to execute your app.